 If this @nowarn directive were not present, a warning would be printed (during the parsing phase, if not in @ofix mode) about the operand (27633) not being replaced with a label (usually you would want the operand of a CALL instruction to be replaced with a label, but not in this case).

 @ofix

-The @ofix directive makes an instruction and comment substitution in @ofix mode.
+The @ofix directive replaces, inserts or removes a label, instruction and comment in @ofix mode.